Estevanico: Narváez expedition

 In 1534 the four survivors escaped into the American interior and became medicine men.
-The four men, Cabeza de Vaca, Andrés Dorantes de Carranza, Alonso del Castillo Maldonado and Estevan, escaped captivity in 1534 and traveled west into present-day Texas Southwestern US, and Northern Mexico.
+The four men, Cabeza de Vaca, Andrés Dorantes de Carranza, Alonso del Castillo Maldonado and Estevan, escaped captivity in 1534 and traveled west into present-day Texas, the larger Southwest, and Northern Mexico.
 They were the first Europeans and African to enter the American West.
 Having walked nearly 2,000 miles since their initial landing in Florida, they finally reached a Spanish settlement in Sinaloa.
 They traveled from there to Mexico City, 1,000 miles to the south.
 As medicine men they were treated with great respect and offered food, shelter, and gifts, and villages held celebrations in their honor.
 When they decided they wanted to leave, the host village would guide them to the next village.
 Sometimes as many as 3,000 people would follow them to the next village.
+Estevanico and his companions were the first non-Native to visit Pueblo lands.
 The party traversed the continent as far as western Mexico, into the Sonoran Desert to the region of Sonora in New Spain (present-day Mexico).
 After finding a small Spanish settlement, the four survivors travelled 1,000 miles to the south to Mexico City, arriving in July 1536.

 Cabeza de Vaca published the Relación, a book about their 8-year survival journey, in 1542 and included information about Estevanico.
 It was reprinted again in 1555.
 It was the first published book to describe the peoples, wildlife, flora and fauna of inland North America, and the first to describe the American bison.
 In the Relación, Cabeza de Vaca said Estevanico often went in advance of the other three survivors because Estevanico had learned some parts of the indigenous language.